For any question that may not be answered below:

 Why this website?

-Its primary purpose is to support the chanting groups at the churches where I sing, in Southern California, by gathering learning and practicing material in one place.
+Its primary purpose is to support the chanting groups at the JP II Center in Yorba Linda, and at Mary Star of the Sea San Pedro.
 Live group rehearsals are more efficient if preceded by individual practice.
 Individual learning is more efficient in frequent short sessions.
-I hope this website can make such frequent individual practice easier.
+I hope this website can make such frequent individual practice easier (example: “De Angelis” Mass settings).

 Chant is a beautiful expression of the Catholic “Both…and…”.